ramzikarkoub/Express-MongoDB-SBA-319/README.md

 ## Middleware

-Authentication Middleware
+-Authentication Middleware
-Protects routes by verifying the JWT token stored in cookies.
+-Protects routes by verifying the JWT token stored in cookies.
-Attaches the authenticated user to the req.user object.
+-Attaches the authenticated user to the req.user object.

 ---

 ## Indexing

-To improve query performance, it's highly recommended to create indexes on frequently queried fields in MongoDB.
+-To improve query performance, it's highly recommended to create indexes on frequently queried fields in MongoDB.

-For the Post model, creating an index on author and title will help in efficient searching of posts by user or title.
+-For the Post model, creating an index on author and title will help in efficient searching of posts by user or title.

 ```bash
 postSchema.index({ author: 1 });